systemd/systemd-netlogd/doc/index.rst

         Specifies whether to use udp, tcp, tls or dtls (Datagram Transport Layer Security) protocol.
 Defaults to udp.

 | ``LogFormat=``
-        Specifies whether to use RFC 5424 format or RFC 3339 format.
-Takes one of rfc5424 or rfc3339.
+        Specifies whether to use RFC 5424, RFC 5425, or RFC 3339 format.
+Takes one of rfc5424, rfc5425, or rfc3339.
 Defaults to rfc5424.
+RFC 5425 is mainly useful for sending over TLS; it prepends a message length field to the RFC 5424 format.

 | ``Directory=``
         Takes a directory path.
 Specifies whether to operate on the specified journal directory DIR instead of the default runtime and system journal paths.